mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

      sbatch job.sh
      ```

 The `mit_normal_gpu` partition is for all MIT users.
-If your lab has a parititon with GPUs, you can use it too.
+If your lab has a partition with GPUs, you can use it too.

-The `#SBATCH` flags `-N 1 -n 2` requets two CPU cores on one node and the `--mem=10GB` means 10 GB of memory per node (not per core).
+The `#SBATCH` flags `-N 1 -n 2` requests two CPU cores on one node, and the `--mem=10GB` means 10 GB of memory per node (not per core).

-The programs `cnn_cifar10_cpu.py` and `cnn_cifar10_gpu.py` will run on CPUs and a GPU respectively.
-When the problme size is large, the program will be accelerated on a GPU.
+The programs `cnn_cifar10_cpu.py` and `cnn_cifar10_gpu.py` will run on CPUs and a GPU, respectively.
+When the problem size is large, the program will be accelerated on a GPU.

-While the job is running, you can check if the program runs on GPU.
+While the job is running, you can check if the program runs on a GPU.
 First, check the hostname that it runs on,
 ```
 squeue -u $USER
 ```